 SARs vest under the same terms and conditions as stock option awards; however, they are settled in cash for the difference between the market price on the date of exercise and the exercise price.
-As a result, SARs are recorded in the Group's consolidated statement of financial position as a liability until the date of exercise.
+As a result, SARs are recorded in the Company's consolidated statements of financial position as a liability until the date of exercise.